fewnew/art74-fall2018/small-assignments/05-collage/readme.md

 ### Upload a jpg or png file of your digital collage in this folder.

 Using Adobe Photoshop and Illustrator together create unique visuals.
-When pasting vectors from Illustrator to Photoshop Your file must include the following:
+When pasting vectors from Illustrator to Photoshop, paste as pixels Your document must be 8.5x8.5 inches and include the following:

 ## 1. mesh gradient
 How to: